pangeo-data/governance/governance.md

 The Project is associated with a Fiscal Sponsor.
 The Fiscal Sponsor maintains all legal an fiduciary responsibility for the Project and its employees.
-The current Fiscal Sponsor of the proejct is NumFOCUS Inc.
+The current Fiscal Sponsor of the project is NumFOCUS Inc.
-The Steering Council will delegate one memebr to be the official liason with the Fiscal Sponsor.
+The Steering Council will delegate one member to be the official liaison with the Fiscal Sponsor.

 The Fiscal Sponsor provides banking services to the Project and maintains a